 Our product or protein-specific patent applications were created to pursue more focused patent exclusivity around PROTAC targeted protein degrader compounds designed to target specific proteins.
-As of February 1, 2021, our PROTAC product patent portfolio that we own, co-own and in-license includes 15 U.S. issued patents, 26 issued foreign patents, 54 pending U.S. patent applications, and 193 pending foreign patent applications.
+As of January 31, 2022, our PROTAC product patent portfolio that we own, co-own and in-license includes 24 U.S. issued patents, 40 granted foreign patents, 58 pending U.S. patent applications, eight pending Patent Cooperation Treaty, or PCT, applications, and 201 pending foreign patent applications.

-We own seven patent families describing composition-of-matter claims encompassing PROTAC targeted protein degrader compounds addressing AR and associated methods of treating cancer.
-The first patent family has two issued U.S. patents, two granted foreign patents, three pending U.S. applications and 22 pending foreign patent applications describing composition-of-matter and method of use claims covering ARV-110.
+We own nine patent families describing composition-of-matter claims encompassing PROTAC targeted protein degrader compounds addressing AR and associated methods of manufacture and methods of treating cancer.
+The first patent family has three issued U.S. patents, five granted foreign patents, two pending U.S. applications, and 22 pending foreign patent applications describing composition-of-matter, synthetic intermediates, and method of use claims covering bavdegalutamide.
 Any patents granted in this family, assuming all appropriate maintenance fees are paid, will expire in 2037 without taking potential patent term extension into account.
-The second patent family has four pending applications in the U.S., three granted foreign patents, and 26 foreign applications describing alternative composition-of-matter claims.
+The second patent family has four pending applications in the United States, six granted foreign patents, and 20 pending foreign applications describing alternative composition-of-matter claims.
 Any patents granted in this family, assuming all appropriate maintenance fees are paid, will expire in 2036 without taking potential patent term extension into account.
-The third patent family has three pending U.S. applications and one pending Patent Cooperation Treaty, or PCT, application describing claims directed to additional methods of treating cancer using ARV-110.
+The third patent family has one pending U.S. application and one pending PCT application describing claims directed to additional methods of treating cancer using bavedegalutamide.
 Any patents granted in this family, assuming all appropriate maintenance fees are paid, will expire in 2040 without taking potential patent term extension into account.
-The fourth patent family has three pending U.S. applications, one pending PCT application, and one pending foreign application describing composition-of-matter claims directed to ARV-766.
+The fourth patent family has one pending U.S. application, one pending PCT application, and one pending foreign application describing composition-of-matter claims directed to ARV-766.
 Any patents granted in this family, assuming all appropriate maintenance fees are paid, will expire in 2040 without taking potential patent term extension into account.
-The fifth patent family has a pending U.S. application describing claims directed to additional methods of treating cancer using ARV-110.
+The fifth patent family has a pending U.S. application and one pending PCT application describing claims directed to additional methods of treating cancer using bavdegalutamide.
 Any patent granted in this family, assuming all appropriate maintenance fees are paid, will expire in 2041 without taking potential patent term extension into account.
-The sixth patent family has a pending U.S. application describing claims directed to methods of manufacture, crystalline and ultrapure forms, and dosage forms of ARV-110.
+The sixth patent family has one pending U.S. application, one pending PCT application, and one pending foreign application describing claims directed to methods of manufacture, crystalline and ultrapure forms, and dosage forms of bavdegalutamide.
 Any patent granted in this family, assuming all appropriate maintenance fees are paid, will expire in 2041 without taking potential patent term extension into account.
-The seventh patent family has two pending U.S. applications describing claims directed to methods of treating cancer with ARV-110 in patients with specific AR mutations.
+The seventh patent family has one pending U.S. application and one pending PCT application describing claims directed to methods of treating cancer with bavdegalutamide in patients with specific AR mutations.
 Any patents granted in this family, assuming all appropriate maintenance fees are paid, will expire in 2041 without taking potential patent term extension into account.
+The eighth patent family has two pending U.S. applications describing methods of treating cancer with ARV-766.
+Any patents granted in this family, assuming all appropriate maintenance fees are paid, will expire in 2042 without taking potential patent term extension into account.
+The ninth patent family has one pending U.S. application and 14 pending foreign applications describing alternative AR-based PROTAC compounds and methods of use to treat cancer.
+Any patents granted in this family, assuming all appropriate maintenance fees are paid, will expire in 2038 without taking potential patent term extension into account.